Do You Know the Difference between Identical and Fraternal Twins?

 It’s common that out of every 100 pregnancies of fraternal twins, 50 will be of different sexes.
 Likewise, the following study from the Institute of Psychiatry in the United Kingdom explains that the sex of twins is a factor that influences their development.

 - Once they are born, boys often develop their physical abilities better.
 That is, they learn to crawl first and then to run and jump.

 - In contrast, girls are more communicative.
 Before they start crawling or walking, they say their first words.

 Monozygotic twins share the same hereditary material since both were born from the same fertilized egg that was divided in two after conception.
 Any difference that exists between them once they are born will be caused by external factors, like food and exercise.

 Twins interact inside the uterus; that is, they instinctively seek each other out.
 Being inside the mother’s womb, they usually look for and touch the other more than themselves.
-Since they are inside their mother, they are creating an unbreakable bond.
+From the time they’re inside their mother, they create an unbreakable bond.

 Read this article: The Genetic Origin of Sex: the X and Y Sex Chromosomes

 Fraternal Twins Share Only 50% of Their DNA